zozoh/titanium/doc/en-us/walnut/view.md

 {
   // Firstly, matching by object full path.
   // In the matching, "~" will be supported.
 In face, the object path
-  // will be normlized as "~/xxx" if it is in current user home folder
+  // will be normlized as "~/xxx" if it is in current user home folder。
+  // If current path is DIR, it should end by '/'
   // !!!
 NOTE, it is case sensitive. paths : {
     "~/my_folder/my_file.txt" : "$ViewName"